scraperwiki/cobalt/README.md

 Integration Tests.

-You usually need to give the integration server the most recent code. the 029 hook will pull it from your local disk:
+You usually need to give the integration server the most recent code.
+The 029 hook will pull it from your local disk:

     li runhook li runhook boxecutor-int-test-0 boxecutor-thin 029_copy_cobalt_from_local.l.sh
     # And restart cobalt